mjk2244/pro-football-reference-web-scraper/_sources/player_splits.md.txt

 # Player Splits

-In order to retrieve a player's game log in a given season, you will first need to know the name of the player you are interested in.
+In order to retrieve a player's splits in a given season, you will first need to know the name of the player you are interested in.
 The spelling of the player's name must exactly match its spelling on [Pro Football Reference](https://www.pro-football-reference.com/).
 You will also need to specify the season you are interested in, as well as if you want the stats as averages or sums.

 ## Home-Road Splits